jzheaux/terracotta-bank-spring/README.md

 The demo branches for this course are:

-* *`authentication-authorization-and-audit-m2-enumeration`* - For the family of demos related to mitigating enumeration attacks
+* *`authentication-enumeration`* - For the family of demos related to mitigating enumeration attacks

-* *`authentication-authorization-and-audit-m2-bruteforce`* - For the family of demos related to mitigating brute-force attacks
+* *`authentication-bruteforce`* - For the family of demos related to mitigating brute-force attacks

-* *`authentication-authorization-and-audit-m2-tls`* - For the TLS demo in "Mitigating Plaintext Vulnerabilties with TLS"
+* *`authentication-tls`* - For the TLS demo in "Mitigating Plaintext Vulnerabilties with TLS"
-* *`authentication-authorization-and-audit-m2-oauth2`* - For the Spring Security OAuth2 demo in "Mitigating Plaintext Vulnerabilities with Tokens"
+* *`authentication-oauth2`* - For the Spring Security OAuth2 demo in "Mitigating Plaintext Vulnerabilities with Tokens"
-* *`authentication-authorization-aud-audit-m2-saml`* - For the SAML demo in "Mitigating Plaintext Vulnerabilities through Federation"
+* *`authentication-saml`* - For the SAML demo in "Mitigating Plaintext Vulnerabilities through Federation"

-* *`authentication-authorization-and-audit-m3-nbvcxz`* - For the nbvcxz demo in "Mitigating Password Complexity Vulnerabilities"
+* *`authentication-password-complexity`* - For the demos related to supporting complex passwords
-* *`authentication-authorization-and-audit-m3-bcrypt`* - For the family of demos related to mitigating password storage attacks
+* *`authentication-password-storage`* - For the demos related to strong password storage techniques
-* *`authentication-authorization-and-audit-m3-???`* - TBD for the demos related to insecure forgot and change password
+* *`authentication-password-update`* - For the demos related to secure forgot and change password flows

-* *`authentication-authorization-and-audit-m4-???`* - TBD for demos related to authorization vulnerabilities
+* *`authentication-audit`* - TBD for demos related to authorization vulnerabilities

-* *`authentication-authorization-and-audit-m5-???`* - TBD for demos related to audit practices